 School: Getting Into a Back To School Routine

-Now that my kids have been back in school for over a month, I have found myself craving the relaxing routine of summer.
+Now that our family is busy preparing for our back to school practice, I have found myself craving the relaxing routine of summer.
 I tend to be a little more relaxed when it comes to our to-do lists and jobs during the summer; we all like to sleep in, and aren't super stuck on what needs to get done every day.
 Heading back to school requires discipline.

 Here are some tips to make this transition run a little more smoothly in case you are still struggling, like I am.